brianfrankcooper/YCSB/ydb/README.md

   - Both insert() and update() use upsert, i.e. blind writes
   - default `no`

+- `forceUpdate`
+  - update() by default uses upsert, i.e. blind writes, with this option it switches to update statement
+  - default `no`

 - `bulkUpsert`
   - upsert uses bulk iterface, can be combined with `forceUpsert` to speedup load phase
   - default `no`